 Important Note: The Schreyer Honors College permits a maximum of 6 honors independent research credits to be applied towards the 14-credit upper-division honors credit requirement.
 Some departments set a 3-credit maximum.
 If you have more than 6 credits of apparent thesis work in the upper division, and are relying upon those credits to reach the 14-credit requirement, the Academic Affairs Office may ask for documentation of compliance with our maximum.
 Credits taken prior to junior year are exempt from this maximum, even if they are for work that leads to the thesis.

 - First-year and second-year students taking graded 400-level courses

 - Third-year and fourth-year students taking graded 500-level (graduate) courses

-The following conditions apply to the honors credit waiver for advanced-level courses:
+The following conditions apply when counting honors credits:

 - As for other honors requirements, the College looks at chronological rather than credit-based semester standing.